stdlib-js/stdlib/tools/make/lib/examples/README.md

 The command supports the environment variables supported by each language-specific (`examples-<lang>`) command documented below.

-This command is useful when wanting to glob for examples files, irrespective of language, for a particular package in order to compare cross-language performance.
+This command is useful when wanting to glob for examples files, irrespective of language, for a particular package in order to compare cross-language behavior.

 * * *